Optical disc drive: Form factors

 Half height drives fasten the disc using 2 spindles containing a magnet each, one under and one above the disc tray.
 The spindles may be lined with flocking or a texturized silicone material to exert friction on the disc, to keep it from slipping.
 The upper spindle is left slightly loose and is attracted to the lower spindle because of the magnets they have.
 When the tray is opened, a mechanism driven by the movement of the tray pulls the lower spindle away from the upper spindle and vice versa when the tray is closed.
 When the tray is closed, the lower spindle touches the inner circumference of the disc, and slightly raises the disc from the tray to the upper spindle, which is attracted to the magnet on the lower disc, clamping the disc in place.
 Only the lower spindle is motorized.
 Trays in half height drives often fully open and close using a motorized mechanism that can be pushed to close, controlled by the computer, or controlled using a button on the drive.
 Trays on half height and slim drives can also be locked by whatever program is using it, however it can still be ejected by inserting the end of a paper clip into an emergency eject hole on the front of the drive.
 Early CD players such as the Sony CDP-101 used a separate motorized mechanism to clamp the disc to the motorized spindle.

 Slim drives use a special spindle with spring loaded specially shaped studs that radiate outwards, pressing against the inner edge of the disc.
 The user has to put uniform pressure onto the inner circumference of the disc to clamp it to the spindle and pull from the outer circumference while placing the thumb on the spindle to remove the disc, flexing it slightly in the process and returning to its normal shape after removal.
 The outer rim of the spindle may have a texturized silicone surface to exert friction keeping the disc from slipping.
 In slim drives most if not all components are on the disc tray, which pops out using a spring mechanism that can be controlled by the computer.
 These trays cannot close on their own; they have to be pushed until the tray reaches a stop.

+The top surface of the metal chassis of half-height (desktop) drives can be shaped in a way that reduces disc rotation noise and creates an airflow that stabilizes the disc.
+For this reason the top surface of many drives have indents instead of being completely flat.
+Slim-type (laptop-height) drives lack them due to a lack of physical room and don't need them given that they spin discs at much lower speeds.